 The topping here is a pepper relish I had in the fridge.
 It’s sort of like pepper jelly meets bruschetta topping.
 At least that’s what it reminded me of.
 Anyway, the combination of the sweet and savory topping went well with the biscuits.
 They’re not sweet, though; the biscuits.
 They’re all savory.
 I didn’t put sugar in them at all.
 Just saying.

-I took them to work the next day and topping one with cream cheese.
+I took them to work the next day and topped one with cream cheese.
 That was delicious, too.
 You could get flavored cream cheese like scallion or veggie.
 That would be scrumptious.
 Of course, you could easily top them with an egg, sausage, and some cheese for a delicious breakfast sandwich.

 Just imagine the looks on your family and friends’ faces when you place a plate of these pumpkin cheddar biscuits down on the table!
 They will be pleasant surprised.
 And you’ll be surprised you didn’t make a double batch because they will vanish.
 Of course you COULD make a super large batch and individually freezer to bake up whenever you wanted to.
 Just saying…